 - World capital cities

 - Well-connected to other destinations

 - A good mix of cultures and developed/developing destinations

 - Starkly different climates

-- Larger cities means more money
+- Visiting larger cities means budgeting more money

-Unique to this route:
+Unique to this route

 - English is widely spoken in all destinations on this route.

-- Because of the large, capital cities on this route, it’s possible to see so much more by traveling overland and only using these 5 flights.
+- Because of the large capital cities on this route, it’s possible to see so much more by traveling overland and only using these 5 flights.

 All destinations are great hubs to visit the parts of each country.